Guide To Purchasing Teak Furniture

 Teak has long been a top choice for outdoor furnishings, due to its buttery gold color and durability.
 Its high content of naturally occurring rubber and oils serves as Mother Nature’s weatherproofing, protecting against water, rot, and insects, ensuring that your furnishings will last year after year.

 But as perfect as teak is for outdoor areas, you should still go through the purchasing process armed with information.
 Here are five things to consider before taking the plunge with teak.

 1. Teak Furniture Prices

-The same things that make teak furniture or decking so desirable also means it’s more expensive than other woods.
+The same things that make teak furniture or decking so desirable also mean it’s more expensive than other woods.
 So consider how long you will be using this purchase.
-If you like to change the look of your outdoor furniture, or are planning to move soon after installing a teak deck, investing in teak wood may not give you the best return on your dollar.
-That said, teak lasts and with a refinishing job can look new after many years of use, this is why teak furniture has a high resale value, so even if you move you may be able to sell your teak furniture and recoup much of your investment.
+If you like to change the look of your outdoor furniture or are planning to move soon after installing a teak deck, investing in teak wood may not give you the best return on your dollar.
+That said, teak lasts and with a refinishing job can look new after many years of use, this is why teak furniture has a high resale value, so even if you move you may be able to seal your teak furniture and recoup much of your investment.

 2. Teak Furniture Sustainability

 In years past, demand for teak wood furniture has helped drive deforestation across South and Southeast Asia.
 This damages the ecosystem and contributes to the exploitation of local peoples.
 Fortunately, these days you have a choice as it’s much easier to find teak grown on plantations that practice sustainable harvesting.

 We recommend looking for and buying FSC-certified teak to ensure that your furnishings are environmentally friendly.
 The certification means that the plantation’s techniques fulfill a rigorous set of requirements determined by the Forest Stewardship Council, including maintaining or restoring the ecosystem and respecting indigenous peoples.